This Is the Secret Behind How to Transition from Co-Sleeping to Crib

-How Bedside Co Sleepers Help Ease the Transition from Co Sleeping to Crib
+How Bedside Co-Sleepers Help Ease the Transition from Co-Sleeping to Crib

-Because your baby is already familiar with the feel of their baby co sleeper, they won’t have to get used to a new sleeping space—they’ll just have to get used to a new distance from you.
+Because your baby is already familiar with the feel of their baby co-sleeper, they won’t have to get used to a new sleeping space.
+They’ll just have to get used to a new distance from you.

-Before you know it, your baby will be sweetly exploring dreamland all night long, even when you’re not right by their side.
+Before you know it, your baby will be sweetly exploring dreamland all night long.
+Even when you’re not right by their side.

-You’ll hear this advice again and again, and for good reason—keeping consistent is the most important thing you can do to help baby feel confident and comfortable as they get used to their new nighttime routine.
+You’ll hear this advice again and again, and for good reason: keeping consistent is the most important thing you can do to help baby feel confident and comfortable as they get used to their new nighttime routine.

-Some experts recommend putting an “our bed is off limits” rule in place for the first three months after they’ve stopped co sleeping.
-This means that baby is not invited onto their mattress at all—even for nap times or cuddling—until they’ve had enough time to adjust to sleeping in a space all their own.
+Some experts recommend putting an “our bed is off limits” rule in place for the first three months after you’ve stopped co sleeping.
+This means that your baby is not invited onto their mattress at all—even for nap times or cuddling—until they’ve had enough time to adjust to sleeping in a space all their own.

-It makes sense that many parents find this an effective tactic to stop co sleeping.
+It makes sense that many parents find this an effective tactic to stop co-sleeping.
 Your baby is still too young to logically understand why cuddling at 10am is totally fine, but sleeping by your side at night is off-limits.

-Of course, if you’ve been co sleeping with the help of a bedside co-sleeper, then baby is likely well-prepared to take on the challenge of adjusting to a new sleeping space.
+Of course, if you’ve been co sleeping with the help of a bedside co-sleeper, then your baby is likely well-prepared to take on the challenge of adjusting to a new sleeping space.

-Because they’re already used to being comfy and cozy on a mattress all their own, they won’t have as much trouble leaving your bedside behind (especially if you’re simply transforming your trusted bedside sleeper into a baby bassinet that baby gets to continue to happily sleep on all night long!).
+Because they’re already used to being comfy and cozy on a mattress all their own, they won’t have as much trouble leaving your bedside behind.
+(Especially if you’re simply transforming your trusted bedside sleeper into a baby bassinet that baby gets to continue to happily sleep on all night long!)

-Which means when it’s time to figure out how to transition from co sleeping to crib, you can be confident that your baby is well-prepared for the journey ahead.
+Which means when it’s time to figure out how to transition from co-sleeping to crib, you can be confident that your baby is well-prepared for the journey ahead.